ItsVaskeGit/battleship-project/README.md

 ```

 During the random generation checks will be implemented to prevent another ship being placed in an already occupied space.

+## Plans for the Future

+* Adding better protection and checking to the customization page
+* Adding networking support for real multiplayer
+* Making better animations
+* Styling better
+* Add a soundtrack, it is less boring with it
+* Add sound effect to the exploding and splashing animation